Forever 21 Sale: Get 30% Off Purchases of $100 or More

 Below, shop our picks from the Forever 21 sale.

-A cozy longline open-front cardigan to wear with everything from leggings to jeans.
+A cozy longline buttoned cardigan to wear with everything from leggings to jeans.

-This sleek cropped tank is simply stylish.
+This cap-sleeve tee is simply stylish.
 Team it with denim, midi skirt or bike shorts.
 Collect in multiple colors, too!

 Each product has been selected and reviewed by our editorial team; however, we may receive affiliate commissions from some links to the products on this page.
 Prices listed are subject to change by the retailer.
 Promotions in this article are subject to availability, expiration and other terms as determined by partner.